-This chapter provides installation instructions for the IBM® ServeRAIDTM Manager program, and provides an overview of the software features and navigation tools.
-For detailed instructions about how to use the ServeRAID Manager program to manage the storage subsystem, see the online help.
+This chapter provides installation instructions for the IBM® ServeRAIDTM Manager program and provides an overview of the software features and navigation tools.
+For detailed instructions for using the ServeRAID Manager program to manage the storage subsystem, see the online help.

-System Requirements
+System requirements